 The Optical Society recognizes distinguished achievement in the field of optics and photonics through the presentation of awards and honors.
 OSA members who have served with distinction in the advancement of optics and photonics may be proposed for election to the class of Fellow.
-OSA added the Business Leadership category for Fellow nominees to provide a clearer path to recognize distinction in the business community.
+The Business Leadership category provides a clearer path to recognize distinction in the business community.
 Fellow nominees are assessed in the context of their achievements and career path.

 Fellow nomination categories:

 - Business Leadership